Camp Kee Wa Nee Greenfield MA

 Due to recent events the band has morphed quite a bit.
 The regulars included Force on the mic, Ian-I on guitar and vocals, Ilana and Ras Jahn on vocals, Chris Ball on bass, El Rey Mateo on percussion, John Corda on keys, and paying homage to Demse was Dave Noonan on drums.
 Add to that a parade of special guests, several of whom I didn’t necessarily know but in no particular order: Ed Mann on percussion, Bill Carbone on drums, Jahian Cooper-Monize, Ian’s son on drums for a tune, Demse’s daughter Ocea came up and danced, Eamon Anderson did a guest spot on guitar, Force’s brother Catalyst came up to spit some rhymes, and someone else I didn’t recognize came up and threw down beat box, and I know I’m missing more folks…

-Bill Carbone’s reaction to the most difficult and honorable of circumstances, “Sitting in Demse’s empty seat with The Alchemystics surrounded by his friends and family provided a sad but still positive prospective.
+Bill Carbone’s reaction to the most difficult and honorable of circumstances, “Sitting in Demse’s empty seat with The Alchemystics surrounded by his friends and family provided a sad but still positive perspective.
 Each moment is the moment.
 Every note of music, ray of sunlight on your skin, each conversation with new and old friends is the best one there is right then, not because it could be the last but because there is nothing better than that moment, why wish for another?”

 I ran into my buddy Bobby right after the set and he said, “Did that just happen?”
 Yes it did.

-To contribute to the fund that is assisting Demse’s family including his 13 year old daughter, please done here.
+To contribute to the fund that is assisting Demse’s family including his 13 year old daughter, please donate here.
 Tens of thousands of dollars have been raised so far, between various sources including this campaign, but the needs are never ending, so please give.

 In a surprise move, in the middle of the day Max Creek played a set at Vernville, quite possibly their first appearance on that stage.
 I ran into Jon Ryder the next day and he told me that they convened in a cabin and did some quick rehearsing for this special set, and featured only material from the year that the band was premiered, 1971.
 It sounds like it was mostly cover tunes and that they relished the opportunity to do something special in that setting and with the whole concept of revisiting the past.